EmyGervais/EmyAze.github.io/_posts/2025-03-15-bytecraft.markdown

   <figcaption>The first 128 bytes of a 15Kb game</figcaption>
 </figure>

-Our model, 🎮ByteCraft, was made by fine-tuning a 7B parameter LLM (Qwen2.5) at 32K generation context length on 4 GPUs for 4 months to generate thr bytes of video games and animations conditional on a text description of the desired file.
+Our model, 🎮ByteCraft, was made by fine-tuning a 7B parameter LLM (Qwen2.5) at 32K generation context length on 4 GPUs for 4 months to generate the bytes of video games and animations conditional on a text description of the desired file.
 The file can then be saved and read on your computer!

 Working in the byte world is extremely challenging because a single wrong byte can break the whole functioning of the file.
 Still, ByteCraft can generate some semi-functional and fully working files.
 The model is imperfect, but the fact that it can generate diverse readable files shows that the model has some understanding of bytes.